Skip to Content

 Seasoning

-The recipe below uses a simple seasoning of rosemary and thyme, with a little salt and pepper, to make herb-crusted rack of lamb.
+The recipe below uses a simple seasoning of rosemary and thyme, with a little salt and pepper.
 You can switch in any other herbs or spices you like with lamb (try oregano, sage, parsley, garlic powder).

 Oil

-How to cook rack of lamb in the air fryer
+Let’s cook this rack of lamb in the air fryer!

 Raw rack of lamb in air fryer basket.